rndazurescript/fun-with-speech/src/media2srt/README.md

   -i, --input      Required.
 The input media file to process

   -o, --output     The output text file to write transcription.
-                   If not specified, a .txt file with the same name as the input will be created.
+                   If not specified, a .srt file with the same name as the input will be created.

   -v, --verbose    (Default: false) Set output to verbose messages.